dbolotov/neural_network_template/README.md

 ####Description
 This is a 3-layer neural network for classification using a set of continuous features, implemented in MATLAB and python.

-The logistic sigmoid is used as the activation function.
+Logistic sigmoid is used as the activation function.
 Weights are learned by minimizing a square error cost function with fmincg or fminunc (MATLAB/Octave) and fmin\_cg (python).
 The network is regularized.

 The scripts split input data into training and test sets, and compute performance metrics after training (test and training set prediction accuracy and confusion matrix).